 From a very young age, Edward was educated into the new school of Protestant reform.
 He was a serious and studious young man who was fervent, severe, and self-righteous in his theological inclinations.
 The great Tudor historian G.R.
 Elton dubbed Edward “a cold-hearted prig.”
 Similarly Winston Churchill called Edward “the nominal King of England” and “a cold, priggish invalid of fifteen” (257).

 The conflict may have extended if not for Edward’s poor health.
 In the winter of 1552, Edward contracted both measles and smallpox.
 Soon he started coughing blood.
 By the following Spring it became clear the young king was dying.
 Mary was set to succeed to the throne per Henry VIII’s final wishes.
-Fifteen year old Edward knew this looming conflict well and he began attempting to solidify Protestant religious doctrine in England before he died.
+Fifteen-year old Edward knew this looming conflict well and he began attempting to solidify Protestant religious doctrine in England before he died.
 He drafted a document ‘My Device for the Succession’ which excluded both Mary and Elizabeth from succeeding the throne (and any other women for that matter).
-It attempted to transfer the kingship to the Greys (Lady Jane Grey’s male heirs).
+It attempted to transfer the kingship to the Grey family (Lady Jane Grey’s male heirs).
 Lady Jane Grey was hastily married to Lord Guildford Dudley, son of John Dudley, in an attempted coup of sorts.

 “She tied the kercher about her eyes; then feeling for the block said, ‘What shall I do?
 Where is it?’
 One of the standers-by guiding her thereto, she laid her head down upon the block, and stretched forth her body and said: ‘Lord into thy hands I commend my spirit!’
 And so she ended” (from the anonymous author of the Chronicle of Queen Jane and of Two Years of Queen Mary).